 Later Years in Power and the British Campaign

 These continuous travels of Septimius also took him to Egypt – commonly described as the “breadbasket of the empire.”
 Here, as well as quite drastically restructuring certain political and religious institutions, he caught smallpox – an ailment that seemed to have quite a drastic and degenerative effect on Septimius’s health.

 Nonetheless, he was not to be dissuaded from resuming his travels when he recovered.
 Yet, in his later years, the sources suggest he was recurrently bogged down by bad health, caused by the aftereffects of this illness and recurrent bouts of gout.
 This may be why his eldest son Macrinus began to take a larger share of responsibility, not to mention why his younger son Geta was also given the title of “Caesar” (and therefore appointed a joint heir).

 Whilst Septimius had been traveling around the empire after his Parthian campaign, embellishing it with new buildings and monuments, his governors in Britain had been strengthening the defenses and building on the infrastructure along Hadrian’s wall.
 Whether this was intended as a preparatory policy or not, Septimius set out for Britain with a large army and his two sons in 208 AD.

-Before long he passed away (in the beginning of 211 AD), having encouraged his sons to not disagree with each other and rule the empire jointly after his death (another Antonine precedent).
+Before long he passed away (at the beginning of 211 AD), having encouraged his sons to not disagree with each other and to rule the empire jointly after his death (another Antonine precedent).

 Legacy of Septimus Severus